 Clinical trials are conducted, or ‘sponsored’, by a wide range of organisations.
 They include:

-Regardless of the type of organisation sponsoring the clinical trial, the clinical trial must be approved and monitored under the ethical and good clinical practice guidelines set down by the Australian government.
+Regardless of the type of organisation sponsoring the clinical trial, the clinical trial must be approved and monitored under the ethical and good clinical practice guidelines set down by the Australia government.

 By the time a medicine reaches the clinical trial stage it has already been extensively tested in laboratories for likely side effects.
 However, part of the purpose of the clinical trials is to see what unexpected side effects emerge, and how severe or common they are.
 So as well as experiencing the benefits of a new medicine, there may also be side effects for some people.
 The doctor or study nurse will carefully record any problems or side effects you have, and these are relayed to the principal researcher to ensure that you are kept as safe as possible.

-In company-sponsored clinical trials, compensation is available for participants who suffer personal injury (including death) caused by participation in clinical trials.
-Copies of the Guidelines for Compensation for Injury Resulting from Participation in Company-Sponsored Clinical Trials are available from Medicines Australia.
+In company sponsored clinical trials, compensation is available for participants who suffer personal injury (including death) caused by participation in clinical trials.
+Copies of the Guidelines for Compensation for Injury Resulting from Participation in a Company-Sponsored Clinical Trials are available from Medicines Australia.

 Although the results of the study may be published, nothing that identifies individual patients will be released.
 All details of a clinical trial participant’s treatment are kept confidential and patient anonymity is assured.

 In addition, your doctor will be notified of the results of the study as soon as they are made available.
 Your doctor should be able to inform you of the outcomes of the clinical trial.
 If you participate in a study, it is recommended that you keep in touch with your doctor so that you can find out the results of the study when they become available.